-Banana oatmeal smoothie - a healthy and filling This creamy, kid-friendly smoothie is super quick and easy to make and a great way to get a good start in the morning and as an after-school snack.
+Banana oatmeal smoothie - This creamy and filling kid-friendly smoothie is super quick and easy to make and a great way to get a good start in the morning and as an after-school snack.

 Breakfast is the most important meal of the day and it has to be a nutritious and balanced meal.
 Perfect and nutritious breakfast is essential to start a fresh day.
 This oats and banana smoothie is an ideal recipe on busy mornings or when you don't want to spend more than 10 minutes making your first meal, as it takes just minutes to make.
 It also makes a great recipe to add to meal plans.